 Hugh and I just got our initial Hazwoper certification — a Federal OSHA requirement if we want to assist with bird rescue in oil spill areas.
 That, combined with a wildlife rescue training course we took back in March, will at least put us on the call list during catastrophic wildlife events.

 During the Cosco Busan spill in November 2008, our participation was limited to non-exclusion areas.
-We volunteered with survey teams to spot and report oiled birds near shorelines, and transport birds to IBRRC.
+I volunteered with a survey team to spot and report oiled birds near shorelines, for transport to IBRRC.
 Now we actually have a reason to wear that powder-blue (or yellow) Hazmat number.

 This oiled and land-bound American Coot, one of hundreds we spotted, had a dedicated East Bay Parks official helping him out:

 Our Hazwoper training is at the base level, so you won’t see us in Level-A, fully-encapsulated hazmat gear.
 But passing the test did qualify us to know a few things about hazardous material operations:

 - The Three U’s: In the case of a hazardous spill, stay Upwind, Upslope, and Upstream